-7/22/ 2008 10:09 FAX 7074487250 VALLEY CHURCH ☑ 002 50 5116 Plano Canspoktation Authority JEPSON PARKWAY Public Hearing Comment Sheet 74U.
-EDAY, JULY 17, 2008 AND COUNTY BUILDING June 24, 2008 • 6:00 p.m. - 9:00 p.m.
-Callison Elementary School Name: LACK HAMUN Affiliation: VX HLEY CHURCH Address: 5063 MAPLE RD.
-Phone: 707 - 448-7222 City/State/Zip: VACAVILLE, CH E-mail: jha MUN @ VALLEYCHURCH.
-CO.
-18-1 1.
-The following are my comments on the Jepson Parkway Project draft environmental document: Valley (hurch ourses two parels with frontage on Levelations between Laplace and Maple Bd.
-Lt.
-Sour desire to have our main entrense feel of the projected Jepson Parkway after speeding with Jenet adams and other project stoff, we would request a three quarter turn in front of our 202 Please consider the Church straffied with a right in right in aportion for the least one of the least of the lea out and left is.
-Implot of Valley Note: This comment sheet can be mailed Comments may be submitted tonig Janet Adams, Director of Projects Solano Transportation Authority One Harbor Center, Suite 130 Suisun City, CA 94585 Fax: 707-424-8074 E-mail: jadams@sta-snci.com Please note: Comments environmental document 5:00 p.m. on August 6, 2 t must be received by
+7/22/ 2008 10:09 FAX 7074487250 VALLEY CHURCH ☑ 002 Se SIFA Plano Chansportation Authority Jepson Parkway Public Hearing Comment Sheet THU.
+ENDAY, JULY 17, 2008 HAND COUNTY BUILDING June 24, 2008 • 6:00 p.m. - 9:00 p.m.
+Callison Elementary School Name: JACK HAMLIN Figure 1997 Affiliation: VALLEY CHURCH Address: 5063 MAPLE RD.
+F Phone: 707 - 448 - 7222 City/State/Zip: VACAVILLE, CI 9 E -mail: Jhamun @ VALLEYOHURCH.
+COM 18-1 Solly (husch ourse betwee Poplar and So our moun entrance) Often speaking with we would request a property enabling of Please consider the raple Bl.
+Sa fait off of the Legent Ada Libre general a reget sa a reget sa te si our desire to have be prajected Jepson Perbuny time and other praject staff, time turn in front of our present out and left six.
+Church Straffiel W. reverse side if additions al space is needed. sportation Authority.
+See reverse for directions.
+Comments may be submitted tonig Janet Adams, Director of Projects Solano Transportation Authority One Harbor Center, Suite 130 Sulsun City, CA 94585 Fax: 707-424-6074 Please no environme ote: Comments on the draft ental document must be received by on August 6, 2008 E-mail: jadams@sta-snci.com

 18-1.
 Thank you for the comment.
-Alternative B has been selected as the Preferred Alternative.
+Alternative B has been identified as the Preferred Alternative.
 Please refer to Essay Response 2: Identification of the Preferred Alternative.
 A left turn lane from Leisure Town Road and a right-in/right-out access (3/4 intersection) for Valley Church will be investigated during the final design phase of this project.
 This potential change in access would be contingent on City of Vacaville approval.